 Recommendations to avoid vulnerabilities are ranked and the top 12 are placed in a table in clause 5, together with the vulnerabilities in clauses 6 that contain each recommendation.

-The following vulnerabilities that were documented in clause 8 of :2013 are now addressed in this document in clause 6.
+The following vulnerabilities that were documented in clause 8 of ISO/IEC TR 24772:2013 are now addressed in this document in clause 6.

 [CGA] Concurrency – Activation